Nirmalya-Saha96/resume/conector/README.md

 06. Server checks users only can delete their own posts,blogs,jobs and comments.
 07. Only HR's posted the jobs can see applicants and can delete it.
 8. Create doccuments and store them in the database for furthur use also implemented by socket.io so that multiple usres can render at the same point of time
+9. Vedio call using WEBrtc api and socket.io
-9. Advance alert system, Validation checks, encryption, Private Route, Responsiveness, Tech stacks: MERN-stack, JWT-token, API's
+10. Advance alert system, Validation checks, encryption, Private Route, Responsiveness, Tech stacks: MERN-stack, JWT-token, API's